data-integrations/salesforce/docs/Salesforce-batchsink.md

 **Operation:** Operation used for writing data into Salesforce.
 Insert - adds records.
 Upsert - upserts the records.
-Salesforce will decide if sObjects are the same using external id field.
+Salesforce will decide if sObjects are the same using external ID field.
-Update - updates existing records based on Id field.
+Update - updates existing records based on ID field.

-**Upsert External ID Field:** External id field name.
+**Upsert External ID Field:** External ID field name.
 It is used only if operation is upsert.
-The field specified can be either 'Id' or any customly created field, which has external id attribute set.
+The field specified can be either 'ID' or any customly created field, which has external ID attribute set.

 **Concurrency Mode:** The concurrency mode for the bulk job.
-The valid values are:
+Select one of the following options:
 Parallel - Process batches in parallel mode.
-This is the default value.
 Serial - Process batches in serial mode.
-Processing in parallel can cause database contention.
-When this is severe, the job can fail.
-If you’re experiencing this issue, submit the job with serial concurrency mode.
+Processing in parallel can cause lock contention.
+When this is severe, the Salesforce job can fail.
+If you’re experiencing this issue, in the Salesforce sink, change concurrency mode to Serial and run the pipeline again.
 This mode guarantees that batches are processed one at a time, but can significantly increase the processing time.
+Default is Parallel.

 **Max Records Per Batch:** Maximum number of records to include in a batch when writing to Salesforce.
 This value cannot be greater than 10,000.